Community Arts

 Injinoo's extraordinary dance troupe perform dances that relive Gudang cultural practices and share stories of animal Dreaming.
 With dancers both young and old, they continue to pass down their culture down through each generation.

-They have been recognised for their great skill, performing at CAIF Indigenous Art Fair 2010, Laura Festival '10, '09 and '07 as well as Cardwell Festival ' 09, Caboolture Dreaming Festival and Woodford Festival '05 and many other venues.
+They have been recognised for their great skill, performing at CIAF - Cairns Indigenous Art Fair 2010, Laura Festival '10, '09 and '07 as well as Cardwell Festival ' 09, Caboolture Dreaming Festival and Woodford Festival '05 and many other venues.

 You can view the Injinoo dancers performing at Injinoo Point, Cowal Creek here.